Elizabeth Krahn, MSW, RSW

 Elizabeth enjoys working with people from diverse cultural backgrounds and all walks of life, and integrates wholistic concepts and tools which address the emotional, mental, behavioural, social, and/or spiritual factors that can directly affect our overall well-being and ability to navigate life’s challenges.
 She focuses on the capacity of individuals, couples, and family members to transform difficult circumstances into opportunities for growth, and draws from several clinical approaches and modalities, including essential principles and strategies from cognitive behavioural therapy, emotion-focused therapy, human development and attachment theory, narrative therapy, family reconstruction work based on the Satir approach, and basic expressive arts approaches that can help in working with core issues that may be difficult to articulate or even understand with words.

-Elizabeth is available for counselling on Mondays and Tuesdays.
 To contact, please call Central Counselling Centre @ 250-384-3322 and leave a message on her voicemail.
 Messages are checked daily and every effort will be made to return calls within 24 to 48 hours.